Received her bachelor’s degree in journalism at IU and now is a master’s degree student in the global journalism sequence

 On her future:

-I plan to use the skills I developed in the journalism school — Web design, audio recording and editing, and news reporting—to be a producer for a public radio station, while I continue to work as a freelance music writer.
+I plan to use the skills I developed in the journalism program — Web design, audio recording and editing, and news reporting—to be a producer for a public radio station, while I continue to work as a freelance music writer.

 On choosing IU: